cavalle/chrome_remote/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment or any of the scripts in the `/examples` directory (e.g. `bundle exec ruby examples/network_dump_and_screenshot.rb`).

 To install this gem onto your local machine, run `bundle exec rake install`.